80 Series Selection:

 The 86B was obsoleted in November of 1987.

 Like the 85, the 86 is a very reliable machine.
 All eight units that the museum has processed have worked.
 The 86 has a composite-video output port.
 This port will work with almost any composite video monitor (not just an HP monitor).
 Use a standard RCA cable for the connection.
-If you don't have a composite monitor of any kind, you can use your HP-86 with a standard VGA monitor.
-To do this, you will need a composite-to-VGA converter box (which cost about $20).
+If you don't have a composite monitor of any kind, it has been suggested that you can use your HP-86 with a standard VGA monitor.
+To do this, you will need a composite-to-VGA converter box but, as of August 2020, there have been reports that this doesn't always produce a usable image - so this is not guaranteed to work.
+When/if more information becomes available, this page will be updated.

 The HP-IB interface on the 86B makes it much more useful than the 86.
-The 86B can connect to a wide range of disc drives, whereas the 86 is limited to the 5.25 inch floppies of the 9130 disc drive.^ TOP
+The 86B can connect to a wide range of disc drives, whereas the 86 is limited to the 5.25 inch floppies of the 9130 disc drive.